XBFL Rules

 Members who do not show or participate for the draft and do not notify the Commissioner of their intended absence prior to the event will be removed from the league and a "stand-by" will occupy the former member's roster spot.

 Please note that different methods of conducting the draft may take place each season.
-A detailed description of draft day procedure will be sent at least one week in advance to the actual event.
+A detailed description of draft day procedure will be sent at least one week in advance of the actual event.

-Participation in Draft & Week 1: Failure to participate in the draft (in a timely fashion), or Week 1 of the preseason or regular season will result in automatic dismissal from the league.
+Participation in Draft & Week 1: Failure to participate in the draft (in a timely fashion), or Week 1 of the preseason (if applicable) or regular season will result in automatic dismissal from the league.

 Codes of Conduct